sdziallas/comp55/docs/labs/8-Github-Prep.md

 go back to [GitHub](http://github.com).
 When you get there,
-or if you log back in you just need to access your repositories, which will be listed on the right once you login.
+or if you log back in you just need to access your repositories, which will be listed on the right once you log in.
 You can also use the search page up top, if you type ```comp55``` you'll be able to see your repo.
 Once you locate the repo,